Landslide at Myanmar jade mine kills at least 50 people

-YANGON, Myanmar (AP) — Myanmar government says a landslide at a jade mine in the country’s north has killed 50 people.
+YANGON, Myanmar (AP) — A landslide at a jade mine in northern Myanmar killed 50 people Thursday, the central government said, though a local lawmaker said the toll was nearly twice as high.

-The Ministry of Information cited the local fire service at the site of Thursday’s landslide in Hpakant in Kachin state.
+The Ministry of Information cited the local fire service when giving the death toll at the site of the landslide in Hpakant in Kachin state.

 The area is 950 kilometers (600 miles) north of Myanmar’s biggest city, Yangon, and is the center of the world’s biggest and most lucrative jade mining industry.